 Things to see and do

-Have fresh seafood for lunch at the historical Mercado Central, a market that first opened in 1872.
 If you’re after crafts or souvenirs, head to the Santa Lucia market.
 For authentic Chilean handicrafts, including ponchos and wool blankets, visit one of the official Artesanias de Chile shops.

 Where to eat

 BCD Travel administrative assistant Carmen Gloria Labra calls Santiago home.
 She recommends you make a stop at the Mercado Central, the city’s celebrated fresh fish market.
 A wide array of vendors sells everything from barnacles to giant muscles.
 Enjoy the catch of the day in one of the many small restaurants within the market.
 Chilean favorites include creamy crab bake and clams au gratin.

 To drink like a local, sample the Chilean national cocktail, the terremoto (earthquake), which may leave you feeling a little shaky.
 Try it at a bar like La Piojera, Aillavilú 1030, Santiago; Ph: +56-2-269-81682.